 With initial financial support from US-based partner The Children’s Trust, Swimdo has taught thousands of children survival swimming and water safety over the last 8 years.
 The organization employs a full team of local staff and is partnered with drowning prevention organizations around the world to help end childhood drowning.

 Local industry centered around serving the community has been a priority for our team from day one.
 Swimdo aims to be an organization for the people, by the people.
-In this spirit, we employ local instructors, supervisors and coordinators that run our day-to-day on site in Indonesia.
+In this spirit, we employ local instructors, supervisors and coordinators that run our day-to-day on site operations in Indonesia.
 Meet the Swimdo team.

 Community involvement, trust, and support is essential for all of our schools to operate.
 For this reason, it is paramount to involve the elders and local government officials in any given area.
-In this way we ensure that our programs are received well by the community as a whole.
+In this way we ensure that our programs are well received by the community as a whole.

 Want to get involved?
 We’d love to meet you!